ibveecnk/Blog-UE/README.md

 created by MP and IB

 Requirements:
-  - MongoDB
+  - MongoDB `For saving Posts, Authors, Comments and Categories`
   - git `For being able to clone`
-  - (not necessary) Nodemon `For easier development`
+  - Nodemon `Not necessary but recommended For easier development`

+Launch using the command `nodemon` or if not installed `npm start` in the root directory of the project.
-Start using the command `nodemon` in the containing directory.
-Hosted on `localhost:3001`.
-Set the IP of your mongo database in a file called `localvariables.js` which you have to create yourself in the containing directory.
-It should contain:
+By default, the Server runs on `localhost:3001`.
+Set the IP of your mongo database in a file called `localvariables.js` which you have to create yourself in the project root directory.

+`localvariables.js` should contain these two lines:

-`var dburl = 'mongodb://YOUR IP/ArticleDB';
+`var dburl = 'mongodb://IP-OF-MONGODB/ArticleDB';`
-module.exports = dburl;`
+`module.exports = dburl;`